• Home

 Wondering what your rental property is truly worth?

-In this article, we will discuss who is responsible for painting, why painting rental property matters, when and how often you can paint it, and what pain information clauses you can put in your lease agreement.
+In this blog, I’ll answer the common question: Is the landlord or tenant responsible for painting?
+I will also discuss why painting rental property matters, when and how often you can paint it, and what pain information clauses you can put in your lease agreement.

 Why Does Painting a Rental Property Matter?